NBA Showtime: NBA on NBC: Gameplay

 The game features gameplay similar to its predecessors NBA Jam and NBA Hangtime.
-Rather than typical 5 on 5 action, this game features 2 on 2 play with the ability to pick two players from any NBA team's starting line-up for the first half and can choose again for the second.
+Rather than typical 5 on 5 action, this game features 2-on-2 play with the ability to pick two players from any NBA team's starting line-up for the first half and can choose again for the second.
 The game introduces personal fouls for each shove on another player; after a certain number of fouls the opposing team gets a free throw.
 The game retains the series standard "on fire" feature.
 After a player makes three consecutive shots he becomes "on fire", which allows him to easily make shots from almost anywhere, as well as goaltend without penalty and push opponents without being charged a foul.
 Play otherwise is similar to NBA rules.
 The arcade version accommodates up to four players, as do the home versions produced for the Nintendo 64 and Dreamcast.

-The players featured in the game include many of the most popular players of the particular year and era of the NBA season, but like the previous games in the arcade-style basketball series, many players were left out and each team has a limited number of players per position to choose from.

 Development

 Midway first hinted at the development of Showtime in the end credits to its previous basketball title, Maximum Hangtime, promising the next entry in the series would have a new "third dimension."

+Early previews and screenshots of the game in publications such as GamePro and Tips & Tricks indicate that Midway originally intended for Showtime to be the first in the series to feature 3-on-3 gameplay.
+In a 2002 interview conducted by Game Informer with Mark Turmell, Showtime's lead programmer, he noted that issues with slowdown and having the game run at 60 frames per second led to a decision to revert to a 2-on-2 structure for gameplay, prior to showing up in arcades.
+Showtime's sequel, NBA Hoopz, would later become the first game in the series to implement 3-on-3 action.

+Showtime utilized Midway's Vegas arcade hardware system, allowing the game to render 1,000,000 polygons per second at 60 frames per second of animation, roughly twice the graphical performance of the arcade version of Midway's NFL Blitz.
+The game's player models and face textures were crafted in part using footage exclusively shot for the game by NBC in the lead up to its television coverage of the 1998–99 NBA season.
+Lead artist Sal Divita's work on the game was achieved using 3D rendering software such as LightWave 3D, Wavefront and Film Box.